 As part of the process of preparing our consolidated financial statements, we are required to estimate our accrued research and development expenses.
-This process involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when it has not yet been invoiced or otherwise notified of actual costs.
-The majority of our service providers invoice us in arrears for services performed, on a pre-determined schedule or when contractual milestones are met; however, some require advance payments.
+This process involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when it has not yet been involved or otherwise notified of actual costs.
+The majority of our service providers involves in arrears for services performed, on a pre-determined schedule or when contractual milestones are met; however, some require advance payments.
 We make estimates of our accrued expenses as of each balance sheet date in the consolidated financial statements based on facts and circumstances known to us at that time.
 We periodically confirm the accuracy of the estimates with the service providers and makes adjustments if necessary.
 Examples of estimated accrued research and development expenses include fees paid to:

-- vendors, including research laboratories, in connection with preclinical development activities; - CROs and investigative sites in connection with preclinical studies and clinical trials; and - CMOs in connection with drug substance and drug product formulation of preclinical studies and clinical trial materials.
+- vendors, including research laboratories, in connection with preclinical development activities; - · CROs and investigative sites in connection with preclinical studies and clinical trials; and - CMOs in connection with drug substance and drug product formulation of preclinical studies and clinical trial materials.

-multiple research institutions and CROs that supply, conduct and manage preclinical studies and clinical trials on our behalf.
+We base our expenses related to preclinical studies and clinical trials on our estimates of the services received and efforts expended pursuant to quotes and contracts with multiple research institutions and CROs that supply, conduct and manage preclinical studies and clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
 If the actual timing of the performance of services or the level of effort varies from the estimate, we adjust the accrual or the prepaid expense accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.